-We get to see the rules, ideas and concepts the photographers we hold in high regard follow.
+We can learn a great deal from the rules, ideas and concepts of the photographers we hold in high regard.

 What Makes a Good Photograph?

 Competitions care more about the content of an image.
 Not whether it follows photography rules.
 Just look at some of this year’s winners.

 The subject matter is either something we are not used to (think Salgado’s work of the mine).
 Or it’s a moment in time captured through special techniques.